 Having said all of that, we can proceed to the performance benchmarks proper.

 We downloaded our three musketeers, Geekbench, AnTuTu and 3DMark mobile apps, and gave them a spin on the Galaxy S9+.
 What scores did we get?
-Have a look:
+Have a look at our Samsung Galaxy S9+ performance benchmark results:

 - Geekbench 4: 3656 Single.
 9007 Multi